Keyboard shortcuts

 Transactions

 • Order creation: the order row, all authorization rows, and all challenge rows are inserted in a single transaction.
+For PostgreSQL, pg_local_async_commit is called at transaction start to defer WAL flush.

 • Challenge validation success: the challenge, authorization, and (if all authorizations are now valid) the order are updated in a single transaction.
+For PostgreSQL, pg_local_async_commit is called at transaction start.

 • Certificate issuance: the certificate row is inserted and the order is updated to valid in a single transaction.
+STAR re-issuance also stores the new CSR DER in the same transaction.
+Full WAL durability is retained for this transaction on all backends.

 Schema diagram